 (630) 866-8468

 • Purchasing requires more upfront capital from you but could have more benefits in the long run.

-• A lease typically requires no money down but you pay a flat leasing fee.
+• TA lease typically requires no money down but you pay a flat leasing fee.

 • With a PPA, you pay for power generated by solar panels with maybe a little money down.